Lake Mead Boulevard

-State Route 147 (SR 147) is a state highway serving the Las Vegas Valley in southern Nevada.
-It is signed as Lake Mead Boulevard and runs from Interstate 15 (I-15) and U.S. Route 93 (US 93) in North Las Vegas east to the border of the Lake Mead National Recreation Area.
-It is not to be confused with Lake Mead Parkway (formerly Lake Mead Drive), which also goes to Lake Mead but mainly runs in southern Las Vegas Valley and carries the designation of State Route 564.
+Lake Mead Boulevard is a major arterial road serving the Las Vegas Valley in southern Nevada.
+It runs from Twilight Run Drive and Park Drift Trail in Summerlin West to the Lake Mead National Recreation Area.
+Two portions of Lake Mead Boulevard are designated as unsigned State Route 147 (SR 147).
+The western segment runs from Interstate 15 (I-15) and U.S. 93 to Yale Street (both in North Las Vegas).
+The eastern segment runs from Pecos Road (at the North Las Vegas–Sunrise Manor boundary) to the border of the Lake Mead National Recreation Area.
+It is not to be confused with Lake Mead Parkway (SR 564, formerly Lake Mead Drive), which also goes to Lake Mead but mainly runs through Henderson instead.

 Lake Mead Boulevard became a state highway in 1978, but the highway never had markers posted to identify it as a state highway.